 The Wild Mind Project takes a systemic approach to wellbeing.
-This ethos is highlighted in our mission to awaken care for ourselves, for each other and our planet.
 We understand the need for parents and carers to refuel themselves as they refuel those in their care.
 Over one’s lifespan, research indicates a dip in wellbeing between the ages of 35 and 50, a life phase when we tend to prioritise the needs of both our parents and our children over ourselves.

 Hyde, A. L., Maher, J. P., & Elavsky, S. (2013).
 Enhancing our understanding of physical activity and subjective well-being with a lifespan perspective.
 International Journal of Wellbeing.
 3(1): 98-115.

 Parenting Research Centre (2017) An analysis of the evidence for parenting interventions in Australia.
 Australia Government Department of Families, Housing, Community Services and Indigenous Affairs.
 Australia.

 If you feel a parent/carer or family would benefit from one of our programmes, please complete the referral form below.
 Thank you.